 All policies currently in effect when this policy is approved will be posted without revision.
 In the event of a conflict or inconsistency between policies, the Policy Librarian should consult with the Policy Library Committee and the General Counsel to resolve the conflict or further designate who may resolve the conflict.
 As part of the review cycle, current policies will be scheduled for review within three years of this policy’s approval.
 The Policy Library Committee will establish a staggered review cycle to manage the process.
 Upon review, existing policies will be re-written using the University Policy Template.

 VII.
 Roles and Responsibilities of the Policy Librarian and Policy Library Committee

 During the policy creation and review process, the Policy Librarian may receive comments, concerns, and questions about policies.
 The Policy Librarian will direct feedback and questions regarding specific policies to the associated Responsible Office and follow up to ensure that inquiries are addressed.
-The Policy Librarian will present policy drafts to the Policy Library Committee for suggestions concerning language, level of detail, readability, and potential impacts on other university policies or practices.
+The Policy Librarian may present policy drafts to the Policy Library Committee for suggestions concerning language, level of detail, readability, and potential impacts on other university policies or practices.